olgarozhdestvina/Fundamentals-of-Data-Analysis/README.md

 Applications used for completion of the tasks are [The Jupyter Notebook](https://jupyter.org/) and [cmder](http://cmder.net/)

-Distribution of the Python used is [Anaconda Python distribution](https://www.anaconda.com/).
+Distribution of Python used is [Anaconda Python distribution](https://www.anaconda.com/).

+Libraries used to complete the tasks: [random](https://docs.python.org/3/library/random.html), [numpy](https://numpy.org/), [matplotlib](https://matplotlib.org/), [seaborn](http://seaborn.pydata.org/).
+All of these are installed with the Anaconda Python distribution.

 ----